rafael-santiago/lethe/README.md

 ``Hades``.
 According to the myth, who touch, drink or even take a single ``drop`` from this river will experience forgetfulness.

+This is my implementation of a suggestion given by the worldwide known cryptographer and information security specialist Bruce Schneier in his book "Applied Cryptography", about destroying information:

+> "Most commercial programs that claim to implement the DoD standard overwrite three times: first with all ones, then with
+> all zeros and finally with a repeating one-zero pattern.
+Given my general level of paranoia, I recommend overwriting a
+> deleted file seven times: the first time with all ones, the second time with all zeros, and five times with a
+> cryptographically secure pseudo-random sequence.
+Recent developments at the National Institute of Standards and Technology
+> with electron-tunneling microscopes suggest even that might not be enough.
+Honestly, if your data is sufficiently valuable,
+> assume that it is *impossible* to erase data completely off magnetic media.
+Burn or shred the media; it's cheaper to buy
+> media new than lose your secrets."
+>
+> -- Bruce Schneier ["Applied Cryptography" 228-229 pp.]

+This book was written at 90's.
+DoD standard additionaly states that:

+> "The number of times an overwrite must be accomplished depends on the storage media, sometimes on its sensitivity, and
+> sometimes on different DoD component requirements."
+>
+> -- National Computer Security Center ["A Guide to Understanding Data Rememberance in Automanted Information Systems"]

+Here, overwrite times are configured by the user.
+Anyway, I think that burn-and-shred advices given by Mr. Schneier should not be discarded.

+**WARNING**: This general DoD information destroying method does not work with flash based filesystems.
+It probably will not work with your smartphone.
+Do not use this tool for doing this!
+Maybe in future I may extend this code to give some kind of support for flash stuff too but, by now, I won't do it.

+For ensuring that the implemented data destroying here is working fine on your system the well-known forensic tool ``Foremost`` is used (if you are on ``Linux``, in this case and have it installed).
+Additionaly, I strongly suggest you to build the software on your machine by running all tests before installing the tool or using it as a library into your own stuff.
+Be sure that it is actually working besides just believing on it.

+Finally, I am not reponsible for any misuse of information or code here.
+I am not responsible for any possible damage, data destruction or loss (partial or total) done by this software, too.
+Who knows your babysitter!
+Use it at your on risk!

 ## Okay, tell me the simplest way of cloning this repo, please...

 Well,